lix2ng/qr123/README.md

 ### 2. ECC level LOW only

-This is an easy choice.
+This is an easy decision.
 Screens are easy to clean and they don't curl or wear like paper or fabric, and the code itself is small.
 There won't be many error to correct, so why not give more bits to the payload? -- especially when the size is limited.

 Besides, ECC LOW up to V4 also allows straightforward ECC calculation without having to divide the buffer into blocks then interleave the results.
-Another complexity avoided.
+Another complexity is avoided.

 ### 3. Binary mode only